kareemkasem/KTControl/Mongodb Schemas/attendance.md

                 },
                 clockOut: {
                     bsonType: "date",
-                    description: "must be a date and is required" },
+                    description: "must be a date"
+                },
             }
         }